Make-School-Courses/CS-1.1-Object-Oriented-Programming/README.md

-## Evaluation Criteria
+## Evaluation

 To pass this course you must meet the following requirements:

 - Complete all required assignments.
 - Pass all assignments according to the associated assignment rubric.
 - Pass all quizzes with a score 70% or higher.
-- If an assignment or quiz is not passing, you will need to request an extention to receive a retake/extension to bring you score up to passing.
+- If an assignment or quiz is not passing, you will need to request to receive a retake/extension to bring you score up to passing.
 - Actively participate in class and abide by the attendance policy.
 - Make up all classwork from all absences.

 ## How to Get Help
 **Office Hours:** \